 When you push your Git branch, our deploy script uses the values defined by configuration files in the

 .magento directory.
 After deployment, the script deletes the directory and its contents.
-Your local development environment isn't affected.
+Your local development environment is not affected.

 How this file works

 services.yaml files set the services, applications, and configurations to build and include in an environment.
 If you add services with specific versions, the initial push and deployment of your branches with these updated files directs the PaaS environment to provision the environment with those services.
 When you make changes to the services, the environment updates.